Coffee and Work

 MSc Course – Vrije Universiteit Amsterdam

 For the academic year 2023-2024, I worked with Maura Soekijad on developing and teaching the WODA course for over 80 master students on Digital Business and Innovation (DBI) at the Vrije Universiteit Amsterdam.
-Evaluation 2023-2024: Tutorials 4 (N=31) (1.00 to 5.00 score band)
+The class was split in two working groups, and I was responsible for one, with 40 students.
+My work involved in-session support, ongoing feedback, and final assessment of the projects.

 Specialisation Course – Brazilian National Service of Commercial Learning (Senac)